cresset-template/cresset/README.md

 CUDA 11.4.x is not available as `magma-cuda114` is unavailable.
 Neither can new versions of CUDA be used until a `magma` package is published.

-5. If the build fails during `git clone`, simply try `make rebuild` again.
+5. If the build fails during `git clone`, simply try `make build` again.
 Most of the build will be cached.
 Failure is probably due to networking issues during installation.
 Updating git submodules is [not fail-safe](https://stackoverflow.com/a/8573310/9289275).